genewongs/Reviews/README.md

 # Reviews
 This is a node/express/Postgres application that provides an API for the reviews portion of Project Atelier's website

-## Ensure that Postgresql is install onto your computer
+## Ensure that Postgresql is installed onto your computer

 ## Installation